dotnet/docs/docs/core/get-started.md

 - [Getting started with .NET Core using the command-line.](tutorials/using-with-xplat-cli.md)
 - Watch a video on [getting started with Visual Studio Code using C# and .NET Core on Ubuntu](https://channel9.msdn.com/Blogs/dotnet/Get-started-with-VS-Code-Csharp-dotnet-Core-Ubuntu).

-See the [.NET Core dependencies and requirements](install/dependencies.md?tabs=netcore30&pivots=os-linux) article for a list of the supported Linux distros and versions.
+See the [.NET Core SDK and runtime dependencies](install/dependencies.md?pivots=os-linux) article for a list of the supported Linux distros and versions.

 # [macOS](#tab/macos)